creoapp/documentation/docs/drafts/Database.md

 Data is organized into rows, columns and tables, and it is indexed to make it faster to find relevant information.
 Data gets updated, expanded and deleted as new information are added.

 ### Supported databases
-_Creo_ supports connection to relational databases such as `SQLite`, `MySQL` and `Postgres` and provides specific tools to easily create and test queries.
+Creo supports connection to relational databases such as `SQLite`, `MySQL` and `PostgreSQL` and provides specific tools to easily create and test queries.

 The common companion of an application is usually an `SQLite` database to benefit from locally stored data that does not require a connection to an external resource like a `MySQL` or `Postgres` servers.